legumeinfo/datastore-specifications/PROTOCOLS/README.md

 ## Procedure for adding genome and annotation collections with ds_souschef <a name="using-souschef"></a>
-The **ds_souschef.pl** script, in datastore-specifications/scripts/, uses information in a configuration file to transform provided genome assembly and annotation files into collections that follow Data Store conventions.
+The **ds_souschef.pl** script, in datastore-specifications/scripts/, uses information in a configuration file to transform provided genome assembly and annotation files into collections that follow datastore conventions.
 Examples of configuration files are available at scripts/ds_souschef_configs/.
 In fact, the best practice is to store configuration files in that directory, for each new assembly+annotation collection set.
 There is one configuration file, in yaml format, for each assembly+annotation pair to be processed by ds_souschef.pl.

-The instructions below use the example of *Arabidopsis thaliana* (included in the Data Store for its general utility as a plant biology model species).
-The data set in this example came from Phytozome prior to conversion to the LIS Data Store formats, and originated ultimately from the Arabidopsis Genome Initiative, TAIR, and Araport projects.
+The instructions below use the example of *Arabidopsis thaliana* (included in the datastore for its general utility as a plant biology model species).
+The data set in this example came from Phytozome prior to conversion to the LIS datastore formats, and originated ultimately from the Arabidopsis Genome Initiative, TAIR, and Araport projects.
 The ds_souschef.pl tool can be applied to datasets from other sources, but the particular information in the configuration file will depend on the files to be transformed.
 Files from the Pnytozome repository have their own conventions and patterns, reflected in this Arabidopsis example.

-#### Download assembly and annotation into working directory at lis-stage:
+#### Download assembly and annotation into working directory:
 ```bash
   cd /usr/local/www/data/private/Arabidopsis/thaliana
 ```